 The life of a product is typically on the first component that fails.
 The 3 main components that are most likely to fail first are the bearings, gears, and circuit products, such as drivers and controllers.

-Standard motor operating life is estimated based on bearing grease life.
-The reason is if there is no bearing grease for lubrication, the bearing will cease operating, which means the motor stops moving.
-Exceeding the motor's specifications such as radial (overhung) load, axial (thrust) load can lead to a shorter life.
-Motors with long life bearing grease can extend its life to about 10,000 hours of operation.
+Standard motor operating life is estimated based on bearing grease life, which is affected by temperature.
+Exceeding the motor's specifications, such as radial (overhung) load and axial (thrust) load can also lead to a shorter life.
+Motors with long life bearing grease can extend their life to about 10,000 hours of operation.